digidem/comapeo-schema/docs/preset.md

 ## `icon`

-Id of preset icon which represents this preset
+ID of preset icon which represents this preset

 - is optional
 - type: `string`

+## `id`

+Unique value that identifies this element

+- is **required**
+- type: `string`

 ## `name`

-Name for the feature in default language when no translations are available
+Name for the feature in default language.

 - is **required**
 - type: `string`